christophelete/Data-Visualization/README.md

 # !!IMPORTANT!!

 # Boston-Crime
-Since Github does not support folium library natively, please follow the nbviewer link to see my visualization: https://nbviewer.jupyter.org/github/christophelete/Data-Visualization-Boston-Crime/blob/master/Boston-Crime.ipynb
+For Boston crime visualization, since Github does not support folium library natively, please follow the nbviewer link to see my visualization: https://nbviewer.jupyter.org/github/christophelete/Data-Visualization-Boston-Crime/blob/master/Boston-Crime.ipynb

 ## Avoid using native Github's 'Boston-Crime.ipynb' in this repository